One great thing about Barcelona, is that each and every neighborhood has a different vibe, a different taste and a different look.

-This is due to the fact that in the past many of these Districts used to be towns or small cities separated physically and politically from Barcelona, therefore having their own particular identity.
+This is due to the fact that in the past many of these districts used to be towns or small cities separated physically and politically from Barcelona, therefore having their own particular identity.

 Top Barcelona neighborhoods

-Barceloneta is one of the most known neighborhoods in Barcelona.
+Barceloneta is one of the most famous neighborhoods in Barcelona.
 The former fishermen’s town forms an inseparable entity with the beach of the same name, and quite frankly, neither one could exist without the other.

 Which neighborhood to stay in Barcelona

-If you have trouble deciding which is the best neighborhood to find accommodation in Barcelona, be sure to check our section Where to stay in Barcelona, a comprehensive list of attractions and features of every major district of Barcelona.
+Finally, if you have trouble deciding which is the best neighborhood to find accommodation in Barcelona, be sure to check our section Where to stay in Barcelona, a comprehensive list of attractions and features of every major district of Barcelona.

 Comentarios y recomendaciones